bfrg/vim-jqplay/README.md

 change the list of events when jq is invoked.

 Once an interactive session is started the following commands are available:
-* <kbd>:JqplayClose[!]</kbd> - Stop the interactive session.
-Add a `!` to also
-  delete all associated scratch buffers.
+* `:JqplayClose[!]` ─ Stop the interactive session.
+Add a `!` to also delete all associated scratch buffers.
-* <kbd>:Jqrun [{args}]</kbd> - Invoke jq manually with the jq options `{args}`.
+* `:Jqrun [{args}]` ─ Invoke jq manually with the jq options `{args}`.
-* <kbd>:Jqstop</kbd> - Terminate a running jq process started by this plugin.
+* `:Jqstop` ─ Terminate a running jq process started by this plugin.

-Run <kbd>:Jqrun {args}</kbd> at any time to invoke jq manually with the jq arguments `{args}` and the current `jq-filter://` buffer.
-This will temporarily override the jq options previously set when starting the session with
+Run `:Jqrun {args}` at any time to invoke jq manually with the jq arguments `{args}` and the current `jq-filter://` buffer.
+This will temporarily override the jq options previously set when starting the session with `:Jqplay {args}`.
-<kbd>:Jqplay {args}</kbd>.
-Add a bang to <kbd>:Jqrun!</kbd> to permanently
-override the options for the `jq-filter://` buffer.
+Add a bang to `:Jqrun!` to permanently override the options for the `jq-filter://` buffer.

-<kbd>:Jqrun</kbd> is useful to quickly run the same jq filter with different set
-of jq options, without closing the session.
-Alternatively, if you don't want to run jq interactively on every buffer change, disable all autocommands and use
+`:Jqrun` is useful to quickly run the same jq filter with different set of jq options, without closing the session.
+Alternatively, if you don't want to run jq interactively on every buffer change, disable all autocommands and use `:Jqrun` instead.
-<kbd>:Jqrun</kbd> instead.

 ### `:JqplayScratch`

-<kbd>:JqplayScratch</kbd> is like <kbd>:Jqplay</kbd> but starts an interactive
-jq session with a new scratch buffer as input.
+This command is like `:Jqplay` but starts an interactive jq session with a new scratch buffer as input.

 ### `:JqplayScratchNoInput`

-<kbd>:JqplayScratchNoInput</kbd> opens an interactive session without using any
-input buffer and forces the `-n/--null-input` option.
-This is useful when you don't need any input to be passed to jq.
+Opens an interactive session with a new jq filter buffer but without using any input buffer.
+It always passes `-n/--null-input` to jq.
+This command is useful when you don't need any input file passed to jq.

 ## Configuration